muratk3n/thirdwave/en/tweets/2020/week17c.md

 from a commenter that is really maddening,

 >[@wfithian] I am alarmed at their sloppy behavior.
 The confidence
->interval calculation in their preprint made demonstrable math errors
+>interval calculation in their preprint made demonstrable math errors,
->- \*not\* just questionable methodological choices...
+>\*not\* just questionable methodological choices...
 >
 >I can't redo the whole calculation myself because parts were not
 >described anywhere, but I have low confidence that those parts were